jeremyrode/PicoSteamControl/README.md

 ﻿# PicoSteamControl
-Pico control for a Leisure Steam One Touch LS series.
+This project implements a new Raspberry Pi Pico based control for a [Leisure Steam One Touch LS series steam generator](https://leisure-steam.com/product-category/steam-generators/1-touch-steam-unit/).

-The factory control PCB was misbehaving, so I thought it would be a good challenge to replace it with a Raspberry Pi Pico.
+The factory control PCB was misbehaving, and I have wanted to implement an automatic self-flush to clean the tank, so I thought it would be a good challenge to replace it with a Raspberry Pi Pico.

 This is my first MicroPython project.
-I was originally implementing this system in C, but when I started down the path to connect to WiFi, I decided to try out MicroPython and I was blown away by the power and rapid development/test cycles.
+I was originally implementing this system in C, but when I started down the path to connect a Pico W to WiFi, I decided to try out MicroPython and I was blown away by the power and rapid development/test cycles.

 I mostly think this project might be interesting to people because of a few new ideas that I have not seen documented well in the wild: